na-na-hi/renget/archive/freellamas.md

 You can also download ready-made [template](https://files.catbox.moe/udeo2s.json) and [preset](https://files.catbox.moe/3s9n4v.json) files to import to your SillyTavern.

-Alternatively, use the simple-proxy-for-tavern template.
+**Alternatively**, use the simple-proxy-for-tavern template.
 Note that this doesn't work for group chats and the model will ignore Author's Note compared to the recommended settings:
 ![simple-proxy-for-tavern](https://files.catbox.moe/zaysk7.png)

 ***